Carrington V.C. (film): Plot

-Things go wrong when Valerie becomes suspicious of Carrington's relationship with Captain Graham.
-Under pressure, Graham admits to Valerie that she had a one-night stand with Carrington when they became stranded in a pub in the middle of a storm.
-But Carrington then insisted that a full affair would not be fair to anyone, and ended it.
-He and Graham are now just friends.
+Before Valerie's appearance, Graham admits to her that she had a one-night stand with Carrington, but that Carrington then insisted that a full affair would not be fair to anyone.

-In her evidence, Valerie also perjures herself, denying her husband ever mentioned telling Colonel Henniker he planned to take the money.
-Carrington produces a letter she wrote to him in which she does mention his argument with Henniker.
-Carrington intends to only read the parts relevant to his defence, since the letter also contains embarrassing matters about the couple and Valerie's health.
-But when the judge insists that he and the other officials read it before it is submitted into evidence, Carrington tears it up.
+Valerie seeks revenge by denying Carrington had mentioned telling Colonel Henniker he planned to take the money.
+Carrington is about to read extracts from a letter she wrote to him in which she refers to his informing Henniker, when the judge insists the entire letter be examined to be accepted into evidence.
+As the letter also contains personal matters about Valerie's health, Carrington tears it up.